Assessment

 AES assessment is driven by the Baruch College strategic plan as well as the goals of each unit.
 Such assessments may include ways to better understand service delivery, efficiency, goal attainment, and stakeholder satisfaction.

-Faculty-Led Assessment of Learning
+Assessment of Student Learning

 At Baruch College, in accordance with Middle States Commission on Higher Education Standard V: Educational Effectiveness Assessment, and recognized best practices in higher education, faculty lead all work on assessment of student learning.